Chen Ming-jer

-Chen Ming-jer (陳明哲 (Tân Bêng-tiat, Chén Míngzhé); born 1954) is a Taiwanese business and management academic.
-He is the Leslie E. Grayson Professor of Business Administration at University of Virginia Darden School of Business.
+Chen Ming-jer (陳明哲 (Tân Bêng-tiat, Chén Míngzhé); born 1954) is a Taiwanese management scientist.
+He is the Leslie E. Grayson Professor of Business Administration at the University of Virginia Darden School of Business.

 Early life and education

 Chen was born and raised in rural Taitung.
-Due to his upbringing, Chen frequently considered himself an outsider.
-He pursued an early interest in international affairs by reading the newspaper.
-Aged 17, Chen left Taitung for college.
-He earned a bachelor of science at National Chung Hsing University.
-He obtained a master of education from National Taiwan Normal University.
-He completed a master of business administration and doctor of philosophy at University of Maryland, College Park.
+At age 17, he left Taitung to attend college.

+Chen graduated from National Chung Hsing University with a Bachelor of Science (B.S.) in business management in 1976 and obtained a Master of Education (M.Ed.) specializing in public administration from National Taiwan Normal University in 1979.
+He then completed doctoral studies in the United States, earning a Master of Business Administration (M.B.A.) in 1985 and his Ph.D. in management science (strategic management) in 1988, both from the University of Maryland, College Park.

 Career

 Chen began his teaching career at Columbia University and was a faculty member at Wharton School of the University of Pennsylvania starting in 1997.
 He is the Leslie E. Grayson Professor of Business Administration at University of Virginia Darden School of Business.